kenpower/DIP_Worksheet/README.md

 Flexibility: Later, if you want to add a new shape, like a square, you just need to create a Square class that follows the Shape blueprint.
 You don't need to change the Game class.
 Maintainability: Your code is easier to update and maintain.
 Changes in how a shape behaves or is drawn only need to be made in one place.

+[^1]:
+In programming, "wrapping" refers to the technique of encapsulating or embedding an object, function, or data within another object or class, often to provide a simplified, enhanced, or different interface to the underlying functionality.
+The wrapper class (RandomCircle, for example) implements a defined interface (Shape) and manages the underlying sf::Shape object.
+This way, the specific details of how shapes are managed and drawn are abstracted away from the rest of the application, allowing the Game class to operate on a higher level of abstraction without concerning itself with the specifics of SFML's drawing mechanisms.